oracle/terraform-provider-oci/website/docs/d/cloud_guard_security_recipes.html.markdown

 # Data Source: oci_cloud_guard_security_recipes
 This data source provides the list of Security Recipes in Oracle Cloud Infrastructure Cloud Guard service.

-Gets a list of all security zone recipes in a compartment.
+Returns a list of security zone recipes (SecurityRecipeSummary resources) in a compartment, identified by compartmentId.

 ## Example Usage